terminusdb/terminusdb-tutorials/getting_started/lesson_5.md

 team_marketing_avg = team_it["name"].apply(len).sum() / len(team_marketing)
 ```

 Print out the results.
-I won't spoil the results for you, you have to find it out yourself :-)

 ```python
 print(f"Average name length of IT team is {team_it_avg}") print(f"Average name length of Marketing team is {team_marketing_avg}")
 ```

+I won't spoil the results for you, you have to find it out yourself :-)

+`$ python query_data.py`

 ---